adrianchellew/k-means/README.md

 In this example, the dataset consists of a list of countries and shows each country's birthrate (per 1000) and life expectancy in 2008.

-After running the alorithm, the program outputs the following:
+After running the algorithm, the program outputs the following:

 1. The number of countries belonging to each cluster.